brianstock/spatial-bycatch/README.md

 ##### 2b_run_models

 Sets up and runs 10-fold cross validation for all spatial models. *Note that in our manuscript we used 5-fold cross validation repeated 10x.
-We use 1x 10-fold CV here to save model run time.*
+We use 1x 10-fold CV here to save model run time.* We save the output of this script as `wcann_models_finished.RData`, so if you are not interested in running this step (takes ~24 hours on my computer), you can see the model output.

 ##### 2c_output